-A. Cash Position

-- 1. BDM staff will provide the Investment Officer with written instructions regarding the investment of all LGAC monies.
+- A. Cash Position - 1.
+BDM staff will provide the Investment Officer with written instructions regarding the investment of all LGAC monies.
 Instructions will include both the amount to be invested and the term of the investment. - 2.
-To assist BDM staff in determining the current cash position of LGAC Funds a report will be generated from the investment management system, detailing all LGAC maturing investments for the upcoming week.
+To assist BDM staff in determining the current cash position of LGAC Funds a report may be generated from the Statewide Financial System ("SFS"), detailing all LGAC maturing investments for the upcoming week.
 The report will include both maturing principal and any interest earnings.